 DEFINITIONS

-The following definitions, and others included in 36 CFR 800.16, apply to this Agreement:
+The following definitions, and others included in 36 CFR§ 800.16, apply to this Agreement:

-100 % or Complete Inventory - is a comprehensive, systematic, intensive examination of an area designed to gather information about the number, location, condition, and distribution of cultural resources within an undertaking's APE.
+100 % or Complete Inventory - A comprehensive, systematic, intensive examination of an area designed to gather information about the number, location, condition, and distribution of cultural resources within an undertaking's APE.
 Pedestrian survey transect intervals will be 30 meter maximum.

-Advisory Council of Historic Preservation (ACHP) means the entire Council, a Council member, or an employee designated to act for the Council.
+Advisory Council of Historic Preservation (ACHP) - As defined in 36 CFR §800.16 (g).

-Agency Official (Regional Forester, Forest Supervisor, Area Manager, or District Ranger)the Forest Service Line Officer responsible for legal compliance and land management decisions on a Forest.
+Agency Official (Regional Forester, Forest Supervisor, Area Manager, or District Ranger) - The Forest Service Line Officer responsible for legal compliance and land management decisions on a Forest.

 Appropriate Consultation Documentation - This is the documentation provided from the Heritage Professional to indicate compliance with NHPA.
 Documentation includes but is not limited to: Oregon PA Form(most current version), SHPO correspondence, tribal consultation or other pertinent supporting documents.

-Area of Potential Effects - (APE) means the geographic area or areas within which an undertaking may directly or indirectly cause alterations in the character or use of cultural resources, if any such resources exist.
+Area of Potential Effects - (APE) - As defined in 36 CFR§ 800.16 (d).

 Archaeological Technician (GS-0102) working under the direct supervision of a CRS and in accordance with the duties identified in Forest Service Manual (FSM) 2360.91 and Forest Service Handbook (FSH) 2309.12, Section 04.2. and meets OPM X 118 standards (see attached).